spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 As the table illustrates, you need to create 2 subdomains (`matrix.example.com` and `element.example.com`) and point both of them to your server's IP address (DNS `A` record or `CNAME` record is fine).

-Per settings on the DNS provider it might take some time for the DNS records to propagate.
+It might take some time for the DNS records to propagate after creation.

-**Note**: if you are using Cloudflare DNS, make sure to disable the proxy and set all records to `DNS only`.
+**Note**: if you are using Cloudflare DNS, make sure to disable the proxy and set all records to "DNS only"

 ## Get the playbook